Robin Lane

-Robin Lane (born 1947, Los Angeles, California) is an American rock singer and songwriter.
+Robin Lane (born 1947) is an American rock singer and songwriter.
 Her band, Robin Lane & the Chartbusters, released three albums on Warner Bros.
 Records in the early 1980s, and was best known for its single "When Things Go Wrong".

 Early life

-Robin Lane grew up in Los Angeles.
+Born Los Angeles, California, Robin Lane grew up in Los Angeles.
 Her father was Ken Lane, songwriter and pianist for Dean Martin; her mother was a model.
 While in her teens, Robin began singing and performing in folk-rock clubs in southern California.
 From 1968 to 1970 she was married to future Police lead guitarist Andy Summers.
 In 1969, she sang backing vocals on the song "Round & Round" on Neil Young's album Everybody Knows This Is Nowhere.
 In the 1970s, Lane moved to eastern Pennsylvania and then to Cambridge, Massachusetts, where her musical interests turned from folk-rock to a harder sound influenced by the growing punk rock and new wave genres.